 Reflections on the Palm Tree

-Find donation avenues at this link.
+Find donation avenues for Jamaica, Cuba, and Haiti at this link.

-RON BEGGS
+RON BEGGS (Grenada)

-KARIEL STUART
+KARIEL STUART (The Bahamas)

 As I watch Hurricane Melissa batter Jamaica, Haiti, The Dominican Republic, Cuba, The Bahamas, The Turks and Caicos, Bermuda… my heart goes out to every one who is living through it.

 I write as someone who has faced the wrath of multiple hurricanes, but one far more devastating than the rest.
 In 2019, Hurricane Dorian tore through the northern islands of The Bahamas and Florida at over 180 mph.
-My childhood home on Grand Bahama Island was swallowed by a twenty-foot storm surge, and if they hadn’t evacuated when they did, they almost wouldn’t have survived.
+My childhood home on Grand Bahama Island was swallowed by a twenty-foot storm surge, and if my parents hadn’t evacuated when they did, they almost wouldn’t have survived.
 When the roof tore off and walls collapsed, we watched the sky claim our home.
 I know what it feels like to lose everything in an instant, especially the bone-deep fear that comes with it.
 The confusion, the grief.

 Yet I also know this.
 Even after the darkest gale, dawn can still come.
 If you are reading this, you have survived so far.
 You are still here to feel the morning sun.
 And you may not see it yet, but your story is now woven into the tapestry of storms that we, as island people, have always overcome.